gvsurenderreddy/sshkey-manager/readme.md

 Software Dependencies
 ---------------------
- * PHP 5.6.1 (This is the version running on my dev server.
-Other versions may work, but not 100% tested.)
+ * PHP 5.6.1 (This is the version running on my dev server.)
  * PHPSECLIB 0.3.9 (http://phpseclib.sourceforge.net/)

 Things to note